CUSTOM TIMBER & LOG HOME FLOORPLAN DESIGN & DATABASE

 Creating Your Dream Timber Or Log Home Floorplan

 At Sierra Log & Timber, we are dedicated to creating your dream timber and log home.
 For most of our clients, that means custom log home design.
-Others want to purchase ready-made log home floorplans.
-Whatever you’re looking for, we offer solutions.
+Others might want to modify one of our standard home design concepts or adapt the home anther client has built.

 On this page, learn more about your log home design options with our California-based log home designers.
 We serve clients nationwide!
 We have assembled an extensive floorplan design database in both log and conventional homes to help you find either the right floorplan to purchase or jump-start the process of custom designing your dream log home.

 We have been designing homes and various other structures nationwide for over 25 years.
 We specialize in log and timber structures and 3-D modeling.
 Sierra Log & Timber is renowned for providing the most effective building plans service for obtaining a residential building permit in California for log homes.

 Our service provides 3D designed concept, drafting and engineering of the complete set of building plans for many types of structures nationwide (listed below):

 LOG and/or TIMBER RESIDENTIAL HOMES

 These structures use either logs (uniform or natural logs laid horizontally) or a log or timber frame (vertical logs or timbers) for the wall construction.

 CONVENTIONALLY FRAMED RESIDENTIAL HOMES

 This is a standard framed wall construction structure with 2×4 or 2×6 walls using any type of exterior finishes such as stucco, sidings (wood or composite), or rock.

 These structures use either a structural insulated panel (SIP) or an ICF form (foam block filled with concrete) for the wall construction with exterior finishes such as stucco, sidings (wood or composite), or rock.